 The minimum tuition fee set by the Finnish government is around 1,500 EUR/year for Bachelor's and Master's programmes, but most study programmes charge tuition above this amount.

-Tuition fees at public Finnish universities range from 5,000 to 15,000 EUR/year, with the University of Helsinki being the most expensive institution.
+Tuition fees for non-EU/EEA students who enrol at public Finnish universities range from 5,000 to 15,000 EUR/year, with the University of Helsinki being the most expensive institution.
 Private universities usually charge higher fees.

 Tuition-free universities in Finland for EU/EEA students